Additive and geometric transversality of fractal sets in the integers: Open directions

 \subsection{Positive density for sumsets of full dimension}

-In \cite[Problem 4.10]{hochman_dimension_theory_2018}, Hochman asks whether the sumset $X+Y$ of a $\times r$-invariant set $X\subseteq [0,1)$ and a $\times s$-invariant set $Y\subseteq [0,1)$ satisfying $\dimh X+\dimh Y>1$ has positive Lebesgue measure.
+In \cite[Problem 4.10]{hochman_dimension_theory_2018}, Hochman asks whether the sumset $X+Y$ of a $\times r$- and a $\times s$-invariant subset of $[0,1] $ satisfying $\dimh X+\dimh Y>1$ has positive Lebesgue measure.
 We remark that a projection theorem of Marstrand \cite[Theorem I]{Marstrand_1954} implies that $\lambda X + \eta Y$ has positive Lebesgue measure for a.e.\ $(\lambda, \eta)\in\R^2$, suggesting a possible affirmative answer.
-In \cite[Theorem 1.4]{glasscock_marstrand_for_integers}, a version of Marstrand's projection theorem for subsets of the integers was obtained, with Lebesgue measure replaced by the notion of upper natural density.\footnote{Given a set $E\subseteq\Z$, its \define{upper natural density} is defined by $\bar d(E) \defeq \limsup_{N\to\infty}|E\cap\{-N,\dots,N\}|/(2N+1)$.} It therefore makes sense to consider the following integer analogue of the the question.
+In \cite[Theorem 1.4]{glasscock_marstrand_for_integers}, a version of Marstrand's projection theorem for subsets of the integers was obtained, with Lebesgue measure replaced by the notion of upper natural density.\footnote{Given a set $E\subseteq\Z$, its \define{upper natural density} is defined by $\bar d(E) \defeq \limsup_{N\to\infty}|E\cap\{-N,\dots,N\}|/(2N+1)$.} It therefore makes sense to consider the following integer analogue of Hochman's question.

 \begin{question} Let $r,s\in\N$ be multiplicatively independent, and let $A,B\subseteq\N_0$ be $\times r$- and $\times s$-invariant, respectively.
 If $\dimdm A+\dimdm B>1$, then does the sumset $A+B$ have positive upper natural density? \end{question}